-Gulf International Services Q.P.S.C. (the "Group") is a Company incorporated on 13 February 2008 in the State of Qatar under the commercial registration number 38200 as a Qatari Shareholding Company.
+Call International Services Q.F.S.C. (the "Group") is a Company incorporated on 13 February 2008 in the State of Gatar under the commercial registration number g8200 as a Qutaft Shareholding Company.
 The principal activity of the Group is to operate as a holding company.
-As per the Extra Ordinary General Assembly Resolution and in accordance with the new Qatar Commercial Companies Law No 11 of 2015, as amended by Law No. 8 of 2021, the legal form of the Company has been changed to Qatari Public Shareholding Company (Q.P.S.C.) in 2018.
-The registered office of the Group is situated in Doha, State of Qatar.
+As por the Estra Ordinary General Assembly Resolution and in accordance with the has been changed to Qutafr Public Shareholding Company (Q.P.S.C.) in 2018.
+The registered office of the Group is situated in Doba, State of Qutafr.
 These consolidated financial statements comprise of the Group and its subsidiaries (together referred to as the 'Group').
 The Group is primarily involved in provision of drilling, aviation, insurance and reinsurance and catering services.
-The provision of catering services was discontinued on 16 October 2023 (refer to Note 7).
+The provision of gatering services was discontinued on 16 October 2022 (refer to Note ?).

-On 26 May 2008, Qatar Energy listed 70% of the Group's issued share capital on Qatar Exchange.
-An extraordinary general assembly held on 4 November 2012 approved the amendments to the Articles of Association in which it increased the ownership limit of General Retirement and Social Insurance Authority ("GRSIA").
-Subsequently, as per the instructions of the Supreme Council of Economic Affairs, Qatar Energy divested 20% of its stake in the Group to GRSIA.
+On 26 May 2008, Ontar Energy listed 70% of the Group's issued share capital on Quar Eschange, An extraordinary general assembly hold on a November 2012 approved the amountments to the Articles of Association in which it increased the ownership limit of General Retirement and Social Insurance Authority ("GRSIA"), Subsequently, as per the instructions of the Supreme Council of Economic Affairs, Quart Energy divised 20% of its stake in the Group to GRSIA").
 These consolidated financial statements comprise the financial statements of the Group and below stated unlisted wholly owned direct subsidiaries as at the end of the reporting date: